-Cheap printing technologies like the FDM and resin SLA printers occupy the budget end of the spectrum.
+Cheap printing technologies like the FDM (Fused Deposition Modeling) and resin SLA (Stereolithography) printers occupy the budget end of the spectrum.
 These printers are popular with beginners due to their relative cheapness and simplicity.
-Models made with these are usually for visual and aesthetic purposes rather than functional purposes.

 For industrial and more functional applications, better materials and high precision are desired.
 At this level, high-level printers like the SLS printers are used.
 These printers print with higher quality materials producing prints with great accuracy and precision.

-Their price range is usually out of the reach of the verage consumer.
+Their price range is usually out of the reach of the average consumer.